AfricArxiv/hub-and-search-portal/README.md

 - …

 The portal will be hosted by African research institutions in each of the 5 regions on the continent.
 To achieve this we will build a decentralized infrastructure with the following features:
-- Core distributed data engine with intlltient aggrigation and search models
+- Core distributed data engine with intillegint aggrigation and search models
 - The data platfrom components are hosted by intritutaions in African regions (EastA, WestA, NorthA, CentralA)
 - A master data intance can be replicated to a cloud service as a matter of backup.
 - Number of districbuted instances can be increased seamlesly to any country/region in Africa ensuring African ownership
--
+- Utlizing distrubted data technologies, big data platforms and AI driven models

 preprint repository | hub and search portal
 --- | ---
 [AfricArxiv/preprint-repository](https://github.com/AfricArxiv/preprint-repository) | *as described here*
-upload of preprint manuscripts, student reports, research proposals, registered reports/preregistrations, short communications, etc. | aggregating scholarly output from and about Africa via one interface inlc preprints form toher platforms, scholarly books, datasets for streamlined discoverability based on PKP OPS (?) | via API of partner platforms DOI and CC-BY 4.0 attribution | … integration with Crossref, ORCID, … | …
+upload of preprint manuscripts, student reports, research proposals, registered reports/preregistrations, short communications, etc. | aggregating scholarly output from and about Africa via one interface inlc preprints form toher platforms, scholarly books, datasets for streamlined discoverability based on PKP OPS (?) | Integrates via API of partner platforms but applying different search sechme atop of thier functions DOI and CC-BY 4.0 attribution | Uses crowling and feature extraction for more accurate search results integration with Crossref, ORCID, … | Enbales much more search oprtions relvent to content pulish in relation to Africa as per the sources section below